eugenia1984/english/glossary.md

 - **energetic**: means having a lot of energy, enthusiasm, and a readiness to act.

+- **energy**: in design refers to the mood or atmosphere created by certain choices.
+For example: `The new app design uses bright colors to add energy and excitement`. -> In this example, energy refers to the vibrant and lively feeling created by the choice of bright colors, making the app more engaging and dynamic.

 - **engaging** means interesting or able to attract attention.
 For example: ``She writes engaging stories means her stories are very interesting.``

 - **enjoy**: When you like doing something very much, you can say you enjoy it.
 It's a simple way to express that something makes you happy.
 For example, you can say, `I enjoy playing video games` if playing video games is fun for you